Faezehabibi/pc_tutorial/receptive_field.md

   A neural mechanism by which the stimuli context in the surrounding regions of classical RF can influence neural responses indirectly which causes Surround Suppression.

-    > "When the stimulus properties in a neuron’s classical receptive field match the stimulus properties in the surrounding region (ECRF), little response is evoked from the the neuron while when the stimulus occurs in isolation, neuron eliciting a relatively large response.
+    > "When the stimulus properties in a neuron’s classical receptive field match the stimulus properties in the surrounding region (ECRF), little response is evoked from the the neuron while when the stimulus occurs in the isolation, neuron eliciting a relatively large response."
 [Rao & Ballard, 1999]

   * **Surround Suppression:** A phenomenon when contextual modulation have inhibitory effects and thus stimuli in areas surrounding the classical receptive field reduce the neuron's response.